ControlledChaos/bs-theme/README.md

 If the `includes/vendor/acf` directory is not used as the root directory of the plugin then change the directory name, and core filename, if changed, in the ACF class file properties:
 `@see includes/classes/vendor/class-acf.php`.

+An ACF JSON directory is ready to use, filters added in the ACF class.

 ## Renaming, Rebranding, and Defaults

 Following is a list of strings to find and replace in all theme files.